-Daniel J. George, MD
+Daniel J. George, MD, FASCO

-Daniel J. George, MD
+Daniel J. George, MD, FASCO

-Duke University School of Medicine
+Duke University

 Durham, North Carolina

-Dr. Daniel J. George is a Professor of Medicine and Surgery, Divisions of Medical Oncology and Urology in the Duke University School of Medicine.
-He also has appointments in the Duke Clinical Research Institute and the Duke Cancer Institute where he is Co-leader for the DCI Center for Prostate and Urologic Cancers.
-He an internationally recognized clinical researcher and thought leader in GU malignancies, with over 150 peer-reviewed publications.
-His areas of research include new drug development and biomarkers of GU cancers with an emphasis on health disparities.
-Dr. George is principal investigator of the Duke site for the Department of Defense (DOD) Prostate Cancer Clinical Trials Consortium since 2006, specializing in Phase I and II studies in prostate cancer.
-He is also the PI of the MaRCC registry in advanced renal cell carcinoma and Co-PI of the PCF 5000, an international, multi-sponsor supported registry in advanced prostate cancer.
-Nationally, Dr. George has served on the ASCO scientific committee and the Conquer Cancer Foundation grants review committee, and is chair for 2019-20.
-He alsoserves on two grant committees for AACR.
-He is the scientific leader for kidney cancer in the Alliance Cooperative Group since 2011 and serves on the Alliance GU scientific committee, NCI GU Steering Committee and the NCI Renal Task Force.
-He serves as a senior editor for Clinical Cancer Research and Co-editor in Chief of Clinical Advances in Hematology and Oncology.
+Dr. George is an internationally recognized clinical researcher and thought leader in GU malignancies, with over 450 peer-reviewed publications.
+He has been the principal investigator of the Duke site for the Department of Defense Prostate Cancer Clinical Trials Consortium since 2006, specializing in Phase I and II studies in prostate cancer.
+Dr. George is also the PI of the MaRCC registry in advanced renal cell carcinoma and Co-PI of the PCF 5000, an international, multi-sponsor supported registry in advanced prostate cancer.
+He is a Fellow of the American Society of Clinical Oncology, has served on the American Society of Clinical Oncology scientific committee and the Conquer Cancer Foundation grants review committee, and served as its chair for 2019-20.
+Dr. George also serves on two grant committees for the American Association for Cancer Research.
+He has been the scientific leader for kidney cancer in the Alliance Cooperative Group since 2011 and serves on the Alliance GU scientific committee, NCI GU Steering Committee, and the NCI Renal Task Force.
+Additionally, he serves as a senior editor for Clinical Cancer Research and Co-editor in Chief of Clinical Advances in Hematology and Oncology.

-Talks by Daniel J. George, MD
+Talks by Daniel J. George, MD, FASCO

 Phase 3 VISION Study of 177Lu-PSMA-617 in Patients with Metastatic Castration-Resistant Prostate Cancer